borderyz/neurowaves-lab-documentation/docs/source/2-meg-kit-system/5-operational-protocol.rst

                 :alt: Neck brace with tissue for sanitary purposes
                 :align: center

-                Neckbrace with laser scanner reference point on the bottom left
+                Neck brace with laser scanner reference point on the bottom left

             .. warning::